Utilimaster To Host Second Drive-Thru Job Fair In Bristol, IN

 Aug 04, 2020, 09:15 ET

 NOVI, Mich., Aug.
-4, 2020 /PRNewswire/ -- Utilimaster, a go-to-market brand of The Shyft Group's Fleet Vehicles & Services business unit (NASDAQ: SHYF) ("Shyft" or the "Company"), North America's leader in specialty vehicle manufacturing, assembly, and upfit for the commercial, retail, and service specialty vehicle markets, is hosting its third drive-thru job fair of the summer on August 5 from 10 a.m. to 6 p.m. at 603 Earthway Blvd., in Bristol, Indiana, in response to COVID-19 health concerns.
+4, 2020 /PRNewswire/ -- Utilimaster, a go-to-market brand of The Shyft Group's Fleet Vehicles & Services business unit (NASDAQ: SHYF) ("Shyft" or the "Company"), North America's leader in specialty vehicle manufacturing, assembly, and upfit for the commercial, retail, and service specialty vehicle markets, is hosting its second drive-thru job fair of the summer on August 5 from 10 a.m. to 6 p.m. at 603 Earthway Blvd., in Bristol, Indiana, in response to COVID-19 health concerns.
 Utilimaster is seeking to fill additional positions on its Bristol campus to meet increasing product demand from customers.
 In an extended effort to follow social distancing protocols, and for the comfort of applicants, interviews will be offered in both car-side and open-air sit-down formats, where masks will be required.

 "We continue to experience growing demand for last mile delivery fleet vehicles, as more and more consumers are shopping online simultaneously increase the delivery of both essential and non-essential goods, direct to their doorstep," said Chad Heminover, President, Shyft Fleet Vehicles & Services.
 "As a result, we're looking for even more new team members to join us in Bristol and help us build the vehicles and upfits our customers need."